-91 Wieringa 2019.
+90 Wieringa 2019.

-92 Https://www/youtube.com/watch?v=ptuV BCEQcQ.
+91 Https:// www/youtube.com/watch?v=ptuV BCEQcQ.

+This is particularly urgent in view of the very high level of maternal mortality in Indonesia, as analysed in the section on maternal mortality of the AGJI.
+It appears the staff involved often lack a gender perspective as stipulated in the outcome documents of the 1994 ICPD (International Conference on Population and Development) and of the 1995 Fourth Women's World Conference in Beijing (the Platform for Action).
+Yet the government signed these documents and this commitment includes the obligation to disseminate its content.
+As a result the health services do not take the needs of women sufficiently into account, even though both the MDGs and the SDGs to which Indonesia also committed itself, demand that.
+Similarly, the prevention of FGM is not sufficiently integrated into the health services.
 The Citizens' Forums in this project noted many cases of a lack of service delivery, in the field of education and health.
 These were often the result of a lack of or mismanagement of funds.
-Yet the government readily makes funds available for village -level security officers both from the police and the army.93 The contributions of these officers to the welfare of the villagers were not immediately clear as they have no skills in the medical or educational field, or in any other field, such as agricultural extension services or other income generating activities.
+Yet the government readily makes funds available for village -level security officers both from the police and the army.92 The contributions of these officers to the welfare of the villagers were not immediately clear as they have no skills in the medical or educational field, or in any other field, such as agricultural extension services or other income generating activities.